 Proverbs 27:1 NIV Do not boast about tomorrow, for you do not know what a day may bring forth.
 NASB

-No matter where we go or how long we have been gone, my mother is always glad to get home.
+No matter where we go or how long we’re gone, Mom is always glad to get home.
 As I pull the car into the garage, she always says, “Be it ever so humble, there’s no place like home.”
-She lives with me now, so my home is now her home.
-Once I asked her how long she had lived here, and she responded simply, “a long time.”
+She lives with me now, so my home is now hers.

-As I drive her to one of her many doctor appointments, I try to keep her in touch with reality by telling her the day of the week and the month.
-A while back I informed her it was Christmas time and pointed to the Christmas decorations.
-She replied, “warmest December I can remember” not realizing she was in Florida.
+Once I drove her to a doctor appointment and told her it was the Christmas season and pointed to the decorations.
+She replied, “Warmest December I can remember” not realizing she was in Florida.
 I giggled.
-Seeing Christmas decorations amongst green grass and flowers was confusing for her.
+Her seeing Christmas decorations amongst green grass and flowers confused her.

-Moving her south was an experience to be remembered.
-It started after my father died unexpectedly.
+When I moved her south, it was an experience to remember.
+It started after my father died.
 I stayed with her a few months to let her adjust to life without her husband.
-During that time, many family and friends came by the house and asked what I was going to do with my mother.
-I told them she was moving to Florida with me.
+During the time, family and friends came by the house and asked what I planned for Mom.
+I told them she was moving to Florida with me and asked them not to say goodbye.

-I told them not to say goodbye because she didn’t know she was moving.
-I explained, she wouldn’t remember so there was no use putting her through the pain.
-Many disagreed.
-So, one day I told my mother that I would be taking her from her home and moving her to Florida with me.
-She began to cry and said she wished she could just die.
-An hour later she couldn’t remember the conversation.
+She didn’t know she was moving, I explained.
+She wouldn’t remember so there was no reason to put her through the anguish.
+Some disagreed, so I relented and told my mother I was moving her to Florida with me.
+She cried and said she wished she’d die.
+An hour later, she didn’t remember the conversation.

-Though I regret putting her through the pain, I could at least tell people I had told her of the move, which I never did again.
-As the moving day neared, I reminded her repeatedly we were going on a trip to Florida to see her grandchildren.
+Though I regret putting her through the sorrow, I could at least tell people I’d told her of the impending move.
+I never mentioned it again.
+As the moving day neared, I reminded her often of our approaching trip to Florida to see her grandchildren.
 She informed me she wouldn’t fly because “planes leave the ground.”
-So, we traveled to Florida on a two-day train trip which I thought would be more comfortable for her than a car.
+So, we traveled to Florida on a two-day train trip.

-On the day we left several close family members hugged her and cried a little.
-She looked at them confused.
-She was the only one who didn’t realize she wasn’t coming home again.
+When we left, several family members hugged her and cried.
+She looked at them, confused.
+She was the only one who didn’t know she wasn’t coming back.

-She will tell me to turn off a light in the next room just like I’m a child in her Midwest home.
-There’s no use telling her I like the light on or it costs less than a penny an hour for that bulb to be on.
-I know she will respond as she did when I was living at home, “Better a penny in my pocket than at the power company.”
+Since she thinks it’s her home, she’ll instruct me to turn off a light in the next room.
+It’s as if I’m a child in her Midwest home, again.
+There’s no use telling her I prefer the light on, or it costs less than a penny an hour for the bulb to burn.
+I know she’ll respond as she did when I was living at home, “Better a penny in my pocket than at the power company.”
 So, my wife and I are living in semi-darkness for a few years.

-This wasn’t our long-term plan, but it is our life for a while.
+This wasn’t our long-term plan, but it’s our life for a while.
 We had our children young and planned on having “golden years” for travel.
-Rather than traveling on vacations, I’m going to doctor appointments and pharmacies.
-Though I can’t leave the house without having someone watch my mother, I tell myself to relax, be patient, and trust God.
+Rather than traveling on vacations, I go to doctor appointments and pharmacies.
+Though I can’t leave the house without having someone watch my mother, I tell myself to relax and trust God.
 Those days will come, but in the meantime, I will enjoy and care for my mother.
 The scriptures teach us it pleases God.

 © Copyright 2018 Ronald Milburn